kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

 strong physical meaning and can be observed simply by lifting the wheel up an down in real life.

-The understanding of kinematic wheel plane control is a crucial aspect of suspension analysis since the orientation of the tire with respect to the road has a significant impact on the vehicle's performance.
-It is a primary concern of the suspension system to manage the tire orientation in a desirable manner.
+The understanding of kinematic wheel plane control is a key aspect of suspension analysis since the orientation of the tire relative to the road has a significant impact on vehicle performance.
+It is a primary concern of the suspension system to orient the tire in a desirable way.

 In this study, the front suspension is articulated in heave from -50mm to 100mm at successive displacements of the steering rack.
 When the steering rack